ckeditor/ckeditor5/packages/ckeditor5-show-blocks/docs/features/show-blocks.md

 title: Show blocks
 menu-title: Show blocks
 category: features
-contributeUrl: false
 modified_at: 2023-06-20
 ---

-The show blocks feature allows to visualize all block-level elements (except for widgets) by surrounding them with an outline and displaying their element name at the top-left.
+The show blocks feature allows the content creators to visualize all block-level elements (except for widgets) by surrounding them with an outline and displaying their element name at the top-left corner of the box.

 ## Demo

-To see the show blocks plugin in action, toggle the block elements visibility with {@icon @ckeditor/ckeditor5-show-blocks/theme/icons/show-blocks.svg Show blocks} toolbar button.
-The editor content is still editable, so you can see how the blocks adjust to their internals on the go.
-The outlines are not visible in PDF and Word exports, so don't worry about forgetting to disable them.
+To see the show blocks feature in action, toggle the block elements visibility with the show block {@icon @ckeditor/ckeditor5-show-blocks/theme/icons/show-blocks.svg Show blocks} toolbar button.
+The content remains editable, so you can see how the blocks adjust to the content structure on the go.
+These outlines are not visible in the {@link features/export-pdf export to PDF} and {@link features/export-word export to Word} features, so there is no need to disable them.

 {@snippet features/show-blocks}